-TSA Officers found 15.3 guns for every million people screened in July 2020, compared with 5.1 per million people in July of the previous year.
+TSA Officers found 15.3 guns for every million people screened in July 2020, compared to 5.1 per million people in July of the previous year.
 “There has been a significant increase in loaded guns at checkpoints,” said TSA David Pekoske.
 “Screeners are already working on conditions of heightened risks and that no one should be introducing new ones” according to Pekoske.

 “Even more concerning is that 80% of the firearms coming into the checkpoint are loaded, and it’s just an accident waiting to happen,” Pekoske said.

 The potential Federal civil penalty for bringing a firearm into a secured area starts at $2,050 ($4,100 if the firearm is loaded).
 In addition, individuals who violate firearm travel rules could have Trust Traveler Status and TSA PreCheck expedited screening benefits revoked for some duration of time.
 The duration of the disqualification depends upon the seriousness of the offense.